Social Justice Projects

 Our congregation is a community site for Greater Portland Family Promise.
 Along with our friends from Thornton Heights Methodist Church, we have at least 40 people engaged each host week.
 Our mailing list consists of about 135 interested Bet Ha’am members, unaffiliated, volunteers, and Thornton Heights volunteers.
 Between 70 and 75 of all of the volunteers are trained by Greater Portland Family Promise to be direct volunteers with guests.

-If you would like to be trained as a Family Promise Volunteer, please join us on Sunday, October 27, 9:30 AM-12:30 PM at Bet Ha’am.
+If you would like to be trained as a Family Promise Volunteer, please contact our office.
 Trainings are open to individuals from host congregations (that’s us!) and partner faith communities, as well as others who are unaffiliated.
 Trained volunteers are able to do shifts where guests are present.
 No need to preregister for the training–just show up.

 Once you are trained, you and your family can volunteer when Bet Ha’am hosts Family Promise guests.
 Each volunteer is only required to be trained once.
 Our next host week starts December 15.
 Only adult volunteers need to be trained, although volunteers of all ages are welcome to help during host weeks with their families or another adult.